semgrep/semgrep/README.md

 - [Semgrep Playground](https://semgrep.dev/editor) - An online interactive tool for writing and sharing rules.
 - [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and performance bugs.
 - [Semgrep App](https://semgrep.dev/manage) - Deploy, manage, and monitor Semgrep at scale with free and paid tiers.
 Integrates with CI providers such as GitHub, GitLab, CircleCI, and more.
+- [Semgrep Supply Chain](https://semgrep.dev/products/semgrep-supply-chain?utm_source=github) - Use Semgrep to scan dependencies and first-party code, only reporting vulnerabilities that are actually reachable

 Join 100,000 other developers and security engineers already using Semgrep at companies like Chef, Dropbox, Figma, HashiCorp, Snowflake, and Trail of Bits.
 Also check out [tools powered by Semgrep](https://semgrep.dev/docs/extensions/#semgrep-as-an-engine)!